 Major John Frederick Arthur Trotter OBE (1887 – 1955)

-A Lieutenant in the Royal Field Reserve Artillery, on 9 September 1912 John Trotter became the first person at Windermere to receive a flying lesson.
+A Lieutenant in the Royal Field Reserve Artillery, on 9 September 1912 John Trotter became the first pupil of the Lakes Flying Company to receive a flying lesson.
 He passed his tests on 12 October.
 On 12 November, he was granted Royal Aero Club Aviator’s Certificate No.360, the first UK Hydro-aeroplane Certificate.
-Throughout, he was taught to fly on a hydro-aeroplane: Waterhen.
+Throughout, he was taught to fly on a hydro-aeroplane at Windermere: Waterhen.

 Oscar Gnosspelius was requested by Trotter to design him a two-seat hydro-aeroplane, which was built by Borwick & Sons.
 In the Aeroplane magazine of 10 April 1913, it was commented that ‘Mr Trotter is getting well on with a large and powerful machine on the newest and most approved lines’.
 The Gnosspelius-Trotter biplane was launched on 8 September 1913, and made its last flight on 11 November.

 Trotter flew Gnosspelius No. 2, attaining a record height of 1,000 feet on 4 July 1913, and making his best flight on 4 November when he flew from Hill of Oaks to Ambleside and back.
 His last recorded flight was on 11 November, when he flew Gnosspelius No. 2 for about 20 miles.